looker-open-source/sdk-codegen/examples/typescript/README.md

 1. `@looker/sdk` - contains the Looker API methods.
 2. `@looker/sdk-rtl` - contains a run time library needed to invoke the Looker API methods.
 Referencing the `@looker/sdk` as a dependency should automatically pull this package in.
-3. `@looker/sdk-node` - contains dependendencies needed to run the Looker SDK in a node environment.
+3. `@looker/sdk-node` - contains dependencies needed to run the Looker SDK in a node environment.
 Do NOT include this package if you are using the Looker SDK in a browser.

 ## Example list

-Very brief descriptions of the examples and the link to the main example/project file are provided here.
+Very brief descriptions of the examples, and the link to the main example/project file are provided here.
 For more information on an example, look at the source file.

 ### General examples